Cigar Review – Don Lino Robusto

 Further in, the pepper died down a little bit, though it was still noticeable.
 Going along with its appearance, this cigar smoked more like a Corojo than a Connecticut, though it still had some distinct Connecticut character.
 At this point, I tasted roasted nuts, black pepper, cedar, and some lingering cream and caramel sweetness.

 As I made it down to the final third, I was surprised by the fact that there was no resurgence of pepper.
-From here on in, I tasted a good amount of sweet, mild creaminess, along with nuts, caramel, vanilla, and a coffee note that I would’ve expected from a much darker cigar.
+From here on in, I tasted a good amount of sweet, mellow creaminess, along with nuts, caramel, vanilla, and a coffee note that I would’ve expected from a much darker cigar.
 With less than an inch left, it was time to set it down.

 The Don Lino Robusto was nothing like I thought it would be.
 Judging from the description of the blend, I was expecting your typical “Connecticut wrapper, Nicaraguan spice” cigar, but what I got was a surprisingly bold, straightforward stogie with some really nice, consistent flavors.
 On top of that, the construction was remarkable.
 The cigar stayed firm all the way down to the nub, the ashes all lasted for over an inch, the burn was perfectly and I mean perfectly straight, and the draw couldn’t have been better.
 For $2 and change per stick, you really can’t go wrong with these.